-Separating bonded cats can be very hard on them, and it may leave them feeling traumatized.
-When a pair is separated, they become depressed, anxious, and often exhibit behavioral issues in their new homes.
+Separating bonded cats can be very hard on them and may leave them feeling traumatized.
+When a pair is separated, they become depressed, anxious and often exhibit behavioral issues in their new homes.

 Separated bonded cats may show one or more of the following signs:

 - Loss of confidence